docker-archive/docker-ce/components/cli/docs/reference/commandline/login.md

 If you are currently logged in, run `docker logout` to remove the credentials from the file and run `docker login` again.

+### Default behavior

+By default, Docker looks for the native binary on each of the platforms, i.e.
+"osxkeychain" on macOS, "wincred" on windows, and "pass" on Linux.
+A special case is that on Linux, Docker will fall back to the "secretservice" binary if it cannot find the "pass" binary.
+If none of these binaries are present, it stores the credentials (i.e. password) in base64 encoding in the config files described above.

 ### Credential helper protocol